lightoj-dev/problem-tutorials/1136/en.md

 Now, finding out how many numbers are divisible by 3 from 1 to **n** is quite equal to finding how many numbers are not divisible by 3 and substract the answer from **n**. (numbers_divisible_by_3_from_1_to_n = n - numbers_not_divisible_by_3).
 Now our problem has become smaller.
 Here we can see that for every three consecutive position starting from 1, first position is not divisible by 3.
 So to calculate how many numbers are not divisible by 3 in range of position 1 to **n**...
 1. If n % 3 = 0 then exactly (n / 3) integers are not divisible by 3.
 2. If n % 3 = 1 then exactly floor(n / 3) + 1 integers are not divisible by 3.
-3. If n % 3 = 2 then exactly floor(n / 3) + 1 integers arr not divisible by 3.
+3. If n % 3 = 2 then exactly floor(n / 3) + 1 integers are not divisible by 3.
 So now we will get how many numbers are divisible by 3 by simply substracting the result found above from the number **n**.

-c++ function to calculate this is going to be (Beware of n = 1 also)...
+c++ function to calculate this is going to be (Beware of n = 1 case also)...
 ```
 long long numbers_divisible_by_3_from_1_to_n (int n){
   if(n == 0) return 0;  // Caution: we will also call numbers_divisible_by_3_from_1_to_n(A - 1).
 If A = 1 then the argument becomes -1 which can result in